AdobeDocs/experience-platform.en/help/rtcdp/destinations/braze-destination.md

    ![Braze Destination Add Mapping](assets/braze-destination-mapping.png)

-1. In the [!UICONTROL Source Field] section, click the arrow button next to the empty field.
+2. In the [!UICONTROL Source Field] section, click the arrow button next to the empty field.

     ![Braze Destination Source Mapping](assets/braze-destination-mapping-source.png)

-1. In the [!UICONTROL Select source field] window, you can choose between two categories of XDM fields:
+3. In the [!UICONTROL Select source field] window, you can choose between two categories of XDM fields:
    * [!UICONTROL Select attributes]: use this option to map a specific field from your XDM schema to a [!DNL Braze] attribute.

         ![Braze Destination Mapping Source Attribute](assets/braze-destination-mapping-attributes.png)

-   * [!UICONTROL Select identity namespace]: use this option to map a [!DNL Platform] identity namespace to a [!DNL Braze] namespace.
+   * [!UICONTROL Select identity namespace]: Use this option to map a [!DNL Platform] identity namespace to a [!DNL Braze] namespace.

         ![Braze Destination Mapping Source Namespace](assets/braze-destination-mapping-namespaces.png)

     Choose your source field, then click **[!UICONTROL Select]**.

-1. In the [!UICONTROL Target Field] section, click the mapping icon to the right of the field.
+4. In the [!UICONTROL Target Field] section, click the mapping icon to the right of the field.

    ![Braze Destination Target Mapping](assets/braze-destination-mapping-target.png)

-1. In the [!UICONTROL Select target field] window, you can choose between three categories of target fields:
+5. In the [!UICONTROL Select target field] window, you can choose between three categories of target fields:
    * [!UICONTROL Select attributes]: Use this option to map your XDM attributes to standard [!DNL Braze] attributes.
    * [!UICONTROL Select identity namespace]: Use this option to map [!DNL Platform] identity namespaces to [!DNL Braze] identity namespaces.
    * [!UICONTROL Select custom attributes]: Use this option to map XDM attributes to custom [!DNL Braze] attributes that you defined in your [!DNL Braze] account.